Emerging Leaders in Microbusiness (squared)

 As the microbusiness field enters its third decade in the United States, a number of its leading organizations are achieving a scale that requires a deeper management and leadership team.
 At the same time, the field is attracting young talent who are creating new organizations and bringing new ideas and energy to its work.
 By identifying these emerging leaders, offering them skills to build their effectiveness, and connecting them with senior leaders in the field and peers navigating the same challenges and issues, ELM² works to attract and build high-quality human capital to support the continued growth and vitality of the microbusiness field in the U.S.

-May 5-8, 2014: Fellows convene in New Orleans, Louisiana for second meeting in conjunction with the Association for Enterprise Opportunity annual conference.
+May TBD, 2015: Fellows convene in Washington, D.C. for second meeting in conjunction with the Association for Enterprise Opportunity annual conference.

 The Fellows' Financial Commitment

 Through the generous support of the Capital One Foundation, FIELD is able to cover most of the costs to participate in the ELM² program, including registration at the AEO conference for the second meeting.
-As a contribution toward the program, Fellows are asked to pay a participation fee of $850, and to cover their own travel expenses to attend the meetings in San Francisco, New Orleans, and Washington.
-DC.
+As a contribution toward the program, Fellows are asked to pay a participation fee of $1,000, and to cover their own travel expenses to attend the in-person meetings.
 Lodging and meal expenses for the three meetings will be covered by FIELD.